Pots of Gold at the End of the Rainbow: What is Success for Open Source Contributors?: Implications of Results

-The multitude and nuances in the definitions of success can serve as input to different research topics that have been investigated in the context of OSS.
+The multitude and nuance of definitions of success can serve as input for different research directions.
 It is important to find ways to support the growth of people whose background is not related to software development.
 Their activities are harder to quantify, given that they usually do not leave traces on project repositories.
-Thus, this may pose challenges that go beyond just proposing metrics, and toward proposing changes on how these activities are performed, logged, and weighted.
+This may pose challenges beyond proposing metrics and toward proposing changes in terms of how these activities are performed, logged, and weighted.
 This may have additional impact on topics like mining and creating virtual resumes for hiring purposes~\cite{sarma2016hiring}, recommending mentors~\cite{canfora2012going}, and providing paths to becoming central to the project~\cite{zhou2012make,agrawal2018we}.